Electrical connector: Materials

 Electrodes in connectors are usually made of copper alloys, due to their good conductivity and malleability.
 Alternatives include brass, phosphor bronze, and beryllium copper.
 The base electrode metal is often coated with another inert metal such as gold, nickel, or tin.
 The use of a coating material with good conductivity, mechanical robustness and corrosion resistance helps to reduce the influence of passivating oxide layers and surface adsorbates, which limit metal-to-metal contact patches and contribute to contact resistance.
 For example, copper alloys have favorable mechanical properties for electrodes, but are hard to solder and prone to corrosion.
 Thus, copper pins are usually coated with gold to alleviate these pitfalls, especially for analog signals and high-reliability applications.

 Contact carriers that hold the parts of a connector together are usually made of plastic, due to its insulating properties.
 Housings or backshells can be made of molded plastic and metal.
 Connector bodies for high-temperature use, such as thermocouples or associated with large incandescent lamps, may be made of fired ceramic material.

+Many electrical connectors used in electronics, for example edge connectors on printed circuit boards, are plated with gold to allow for low-voltage, low-resistance transmission of signals with high signal integrity because gold has no surface oxide layer and does not typically corrode in air.
+Alternatives such as Palladium-nickel or pure nanocrystaline nickel with a gold flash layer have been explored to reduce the amount of gold used and associated cost.